Intensive Outpatient Treatment

 Aftercare is a crucial part of recovery because it keeps you anchored in the support, motivation, and community you built in treatment.
 Aftercare can include many things.
 Usually, it entails alumni support and ongoing sober fun and recreation.

-What Therapies Are Used in an IOP?
+What Services Are Used in an IOP?

 Various therapies are used in an intensive outpatient program.
 They help you with mental health and addiction challenges by teaching you new ways to cope with triggers.